Pauan/fable-getting-started/README.md

 You can see an example in the `fs/Message.fs` file.

-This works for any local JavaScript files in the `js` folder, but it also works for builtin Node.js modules or JavaScript files which have been downloaded with [`yarn`](https://yarnpkg.com/en/docs/cli/install):
+This works for any local JavaScript files in the `js` folder, but it also works for builtin Node.js modules or npm packages which have been downloaded with [`yarn`](https://yarnpkg.com/en/docs/cli/install):

 ```